-High school students who are 16 years of age or older now have the opportunity to participate in the electoral process by serving as election workers at the polling place on Election Day.
+High school students who are 16 years of age or older now have the opportunity to participate in the electoral process by serving as elections clerks at the polling place during Early Voting or on Election Day.
 A student who is at least 16 years of age and who is enrolled in a public or private high school or home school and has the consent of the principal (or parent/legal guardian in charge of education in home school) may serve as an election clerk.
 The elections officials must receive written authorization from the student’s parent or guardian for the student to serve in the election for which he or she is appointed.

 This program is designed to provide students with a greater awareness of the electoral process and the rights and responsibilities of voters.
-The students will assist their local election officials by filling positions at polling places on Election Day and working under the direction of the polling place presiding judge.
+The students will assist their local election officials by filling positions at polling places during the Early Voting period or on Election Day and working under the direction of the polling place presiding judge.

-Some of the benefits of serving as an election worker are:
+Some of the benefits of serving as an election clerk are:

 - Election workers are paid hourly for their service.